 All of us at the Dallas Museum of Art want to help you make the most of your visit.
 If you have any special needs, please call Visitor Services at 214-922-1803 during Museum hours.

 All of the Museum’s public galleries are accessible to wheelchair users and other visitors who cannot use stairs.
 Wheelchairs are available on a first-come, first-served basis.
 All of the Museum entrances and restrooms are ADA compatible.
 We recommend dropping off and picking up visitors with special needs at the Main Entrance (north side of the Museum).
 In addition, handicapped parking spaces are located on Levels P1, P2, and P3 of the Museum’s parking garage.

 If you are hearing impaired, the Museum offers amplified hearing aids for lectures and other programs.
-These can be picked up at the Visitor Services Desk.
-Please call in advance so that we can ensure availability.
+These can be picked up at the lecture; please call 214-922-1818 in advance so that we can ensure availability.

 If needed, companion service dogs are allowed in the Museum.

 Don’t try to do too much with young children in a single visit.
 Looking at two or three works of art can make for an entertaining and enriching experience.
 For ideas on what to see, ask at the Visitor Services Desk or see the helpful folks in the Center for Creative Connections.